 Use a knife to cut off a little bit of each end of the roll, exposing the inside.
 Next, use the knife to cut the roll into 12 equal pieces.

+Now lightly oil a 9''x 13'' glass baking dish and place all of the cinnamon rolls inside with a little space in between.
 Cover the rolls and let them rise for a half hour more in a warm place.
 Meanwhile, preheat the oven to 375°F.

-Remove the cover and place the baking dish in the oven on the middle rack.
-Bake for 23-25 minutes or until the cinnamon rolls reach an inner temperature of 190-192°F.
+Remove the cover and place the baking dish on the middle oven rack.
+Bake for 23-25 minutes or until the cinnamon rolls reach an inner temperature of 190-192°F. Remove the pan from the oven and let the cinnamon rolls cool for about 10 minutes before icing them.